 And while these trends will likely continue in 2021, to some degree, they should improve somewhat.
 New home construction has ramped up over the last year or so, but it’s still not enough to balance the real estate market.

 For many years, many centers throughout Oregon have been experiencing a shortage of inventory.
 Many buyers have been in the market, but tight inventory to serve them.

 Yet while the majority of these markets are still relatively low in inventory, historically speaking, the state has seen some growth in housing supply over the past couple of years.
 These days, buyers in certain parts may have more homes to choose from.

 While the inventory crunch is most severe in Portland, similar conditions have been reported in other parts of the state.
 This too will affect those who are planning to buy a home in Oregon in 2021.

 Need a Mortgage Loan?

 Will you need mortgage financing to buy a home in Oregon?
 We can help.
-Sammamish Mortgage has been serving buyers across the Pacific Northwest for more than 28 years.
+Sammamish Mortgage has been serving buyers across the Pacific Northwest since 1992.
 We serve all of Washington, Oregon, Idaho, and Colorado and offer many mortgage programs.
 Please contact us today with any financing-related questions you have.